mer1Knn/mer1knn/README.md

-### **Full Stack Software Engineer & Tech Lead**
-I am an experienced Full Stack Software Engineer and Tech Lead with over 4 years of experience in driving project lifecycles and delivering innovative solutions.
-I specialize in developing scalable web and mobile applications and leading technical teams to achieve business objectives.
-My expertise spans a wide range of technologies, including React, Node.js, Django, and cloud services.

-My achievements include winning international hackathons, leading successful tech startups, and contributing to diverse projects that enhance user experience and operational efficiency.
-I am also actively involved in the tech community as a speaker, coach, and former Google Developers Student Club lead.

-## Core Competencies:
-- Full Stack Development
-- Technical Leadership
-- Scalable Web & Mobile Applications
-- Cloud Computing & DevOps
-- Data Science & Machine Learning
-- Agile Methodologies

-## Achievements:
+# **Software Engineer**

+Hi there!
+I’m a **Software Engineer** with over 4 years of experience turning big ideas into real-world solutions.
+Whether it’s building sleek, scalable apps or leading a team of talented developers, I thrive on solving complex problems and creating impactful technology.

+I’ve worn many hats over the years—startup co-founder, hackathon enthusiast, mentor, and community leader.
+Along the way, I’ve worked with cutting-edge tools, while diving deep into cloud computing, AI/ML, and DevOps.
+What keeps me going?
+The joy of crafting tech that makes life easier, smarter, and a little more exciting.

+---

+## 🚀 **What I’m Great At**
+- **Building Things That Work:** From responsive websites to complex mobile apps, I make sure every project delivers on its promise.
+- **Leading Teams:** I love empowering people to do their best work and making sure we all hit our goals together.
+- **Harnessing the Cloud:** AWS, Azure, DevOps pipelines—you name it, I’ll make it sing.
+- **Bringing Data to Life:** AI and machine learning aren’t just buzzwords for me; they’re tools I use to create smarter systems.
+- **Keeping Things Agile:** Iterative, user-focused, and always improving—that’s my style.

+---

+## 🌟 **Highlights from the Journey**
+- 🏆 **Hackathon Successes:**
-- **1st Prize Winner** at NASA Space App Challenge, Algiers (October 2022)
+  - **1st Place** | NASA Space Apps Challenge, Algiers (2022).
-- **2nd Prize Winner** at AI Hack Tunisia (August 2022)
+  - **2nd Place** | AI Hack Tunisia (2022).
-- **Terra Challenge Prize Winner** at Hack !T (May 2022)
+  - **Terra Challenge Winner** | Hack !T (2022).
-- **2nd Prize Winner** at Flutter Festival (March 2022)
+  - **2nd Place** | Flutter Festival (2022).
-- **1st Prize Winner** at JunctionX Algiers (December 2021)
+  - **1st Place** | JunctionX Algiers (2021).

+- 🌍 **Global Representation:**
+  - Volunteered at **Slush**, Helsinki (2024).
+  - Competed at **Junction**, Helsinki (2024).
+  - Volunteered at **Tonic**, Helsinki (2024).
+  - Volunteered at **Nordeep**, Helsinki (2024).
+  - Represented at **Mediterranean Youth Building Inclusive Entrepreneurial Ecosystems**, Helsinki (2024).
-- **Participant with Travel Grant Award** at HackUPC, Barcelona (May 2023)
+  - Competed at **HackUPC**, Barcelona (2023).
-- **Participant with Travel Grant Award** at Junction, Helsinki (November 2022)
+  - Competed at **Junction**, Helsinki (2022).

-- **Co-founder & Tech Lead** of ALID and O’KLA, successful startups in logistics and culinary tech
-- **Freelance Full Stack Engineer** delivering custom solutions across various industries with cutting-edge technologies
+- 🛠 **Startup Leadership:**
+  - Co-founded *ALID*, a logistics tech startup.
+  - Co-founded *O’KLA*, a culinary tech platform.

+- 💡 **Community Impact:**
+  - Served as Community Lead for **GDSC University of Boumerdes**.
+  - Organized tech events with **GDG Algiers**.
+  - Volunteered at **AIESEC**

+---

+## 🌐 **Freelancing with a Purpose**
+When I’m not competing or building startups, I work as a Freelance **Full Stack Engineer**, helping clients bring their visions to life.
+I’ve tackled projects across industries, blending creativity with tech to create custom solutions that deliver real value.

+---

+Tech isn’t just what I do—it’s how I connect with the world and make a difference.
+If you’re looking for someone who brings energy, expertise, and a love for innovation to every project, let’s chat!

+---

 ## Languages and Tools
 <div align="center">